-4th of July Activities in Boulder
+4th of July Weekend Activities in Boulder

 In early July, it’s easy to love Boulder’s combination of fresh air, beautiful outdoors, great patio restaurants, breweries and fun Fourth of July events.